This risk profile is currently being updated with new data from the 2013 Global Risk Update.

 National Platform, Hyogo Framework for Action

 Institute of Meteorology and Water Management, National Research Institute (IMGW)

-Contact: Chief of the Division
+Contact: Head of Division

 Phone: +48 126 398 136

 Polish IDNDR (International Decade for Natural Disaster Reduction (IDNDR) Committee was created in 1991 by the decision of the Minister of Environmental Protection, Natural Resources and Forestry and was established in the Institute of Meteorology and Water Management in Warsaw.
 The Institute of Meteorology and Water Management (polish acronym: IMGW) is a research-development unit created on the basis of the decree no. 338/72 issued by the Council of Ministers on 30 December 1972 on merging the State Hydrological and Meteorological Institute with the Institute of Water Management.

 Polish National Platform for DRR as a continuation of former Committee apart from continuity of activity was formal established in 2009 by official notification from Polish Ministry of Foreign Affairs to the ISDR Secretariat in Geneva.

 Within the structure of the Polish National Platform for DRR the following bodies are represented: